 The Inky email client does offer a free trial, but sadly, pricing details aren’t made available on the Inky website.
 However, the site does note that pricing is per mailbox per month on a subscription, with volume discounts available.

-Last but definitely not least, Mozilla's Thunderbird is an email client worth considering as an alternative to Outlook and paid-for programs.
+Mozilla's Thunderbird is an email client worth considering as an alternative to Outlook and paid-for programs.
 As you'd expect from the people who brough you the Firebox browser, Thunderbird is a well-developed piece of software.

 It's free to download and installation is easy.
 Once running, you'll find it contains all the features you'd expect from an email client.
 However, what makes Thunderbird different is that there are additional customization options.
 You can install addons to provide additional features and functionality, and there are some especially neat ones for privacy and security.

 Additionally, there are different themes available to download so you can personalize your email experience in a way that you usually can't with Outlook and others.

 So if you'd prefer a free but capable email client you can tweak to give what you need, and change the look from the standard vanilla, Thunderbird from Mozilla could be well worth a look.

 Spike is a versatile email client, available for iOS, Android, Windows and Mac, with a handy web app for those occasions when you don't have time to spend installing software.